 I was recently asked…..”have I ever “gotten lost” in a book…..and what did it feel like?”

-This question can only be described as ironic for me.
+Due to my excessive love of reading this question can only be described as ironic for me.
 Have I EVER gotten lost in a book?

 For me, a better question would be “how many Saturdays have you completely gotten lost in a book and escaped into the lives of others….only to then find yourself looking for the next book to completely get absorbed into?”